-The biggest question when we’re reviewing Hoxx VPN is if it’s even a VPN after all.
+The biggest question when we’re going to give Hoxx VPN a review.
 In all fairness, we believe the term proxy better serves the service that Hoxx is offering.

 But that’s only a minor concern of this supposedly ultra-fast and simple VPN.
 It didn’t take us too long before deciding that it isn’t something that we enjoy reviewing at all.